-Under general supervision, provides remote technical support services to external and internal users of Landmark environment and applications on routine to advanced issues via telephone, email, and electronic channels while adhering to Customer Support operational processes and best practices.
-Resolves end user's service requests by applying established problem solving techniques including trouble shooting, data quality review, replicating the end user's workflow, understanding how the software is functioning and proposing solutions that allow the end user to achieve their objectives.
-Service requests involve any questions regarding standard installations, configuration, data formatting and application functionality/workflows.
-Escalates more complex or novel issues to higher level Support Analysts as needed.
-The nature of the support services provided requires knowledge of the domain science and of multiple software applications used within that domain.
-Knowledge of domain software applications is acquired through structured training, self-guided learning and previous experience (e.g., as a Support Analyst I).
-Requires an undergraduate degree and a minimum of 2 years' experience.
+Under direct supervision, provides remote technical support services to external and internal users of Landmark environment and applications on basic/routine issues via telephone, email and electronic channels while adhering to Customer Support operational processes and best practices.
+Resolves the end user's service request by applying established problem solving techniques including trouble shooting, data quality review, replicating the end user's workflow, understanding how the software is functioning and proposing solutions that allow the end user to achieve their objectives.
+Service requests are limited to basic questions regarding installations, configuration, data formatting and application functionality/workflows.
+Escalates all complex or novel issues to higher level Support Analysts as needed.
+The nature of the support services provided requires knowledge of the domain science and knowledge of one to few software applications used within the domain.
+Knowledge of domain software applications is acquired through structured training, self-guided learning, and on-the-job experiences.
+Requires an undergraduate degree.
+No previous experience is required.
 Concentration in geoscience, engineering, or computer science is preferred.

 Halliburton is an Equal Opportunity Employer.

 Lvl 10, 199 Jalan Tun Razak, Kuala Lumpur, Kuala Lumpur, 50400, Malaysia

 Product Service Line: Landmark Software & Services

 Additional Locations for this position:

 Compensation is competitive and commensurate with experience.